|Links will be provided when the information becomes available. Please check back periodically.|

-For more in depth information about being a candidate and knowing what information is available, please refer to the 2014 Election Guidelines (PDF - 596KB) booklet, which provides information to both political candidates and political campaigns.
+For more in depth information about being a candidate and knowing what information is available, please refer to the 2015 Election Guidelines booklet, which provides information to both political candidates and political campaigns.
 The booklet includes information on filing for office, offices open for candidate filing, filing fees, public disclosure requirements, key election deadlines, post election information, local voter pamphlet specifications, laws governing elections and campaigns, and information available for sale to candidates and campaigns through the Elections Department.

 Local Voters' Pamphlet Specifications

-The 2014 Primary & General Election Local Voters' Pamphlet Specifications (PDF - 578KB) contains information on contents of the pamphlet, specifications for participation and candidate statements.
+The 2015 Primary & General Election Local Voters' Pamphlet Specifications (PDF - 139KB) contains information on contents of the pamphlet, specifications for participation and candidate statements.
 It includes instructions for both candidates and ballot measures.

 Getting into Office Booklet